TIBTHINK/love/src/love.md

 ## NAME
-    love - motivanal lizard in terminal
+    love - motivational lizard in terminal
 ## DESCRIPTION
     A simple program that tells you are loved